Tube house

-Tube houses (Vietnamese: nhà ống) are a vernacular architectural form of shophouse endemic to Vietnam, characterized by their narrow width and multistory structure.
+Tube houses (Vietnamese: nhà ống) are a vernacular architectural form of shophouse that is native to Vietnam, characterized by their narrow width and multistory structure.
 Common throughout the country, tube houses have proliferated as a result of limited building space and property taxation policies assessing only the first floor width of homes.
 In Hanoi, tube houses originated at the end of the 19th century.